-- Your first point of contact is the person with whom you had the discussion.
-Explain your concerns to him/her first. - If you are not satisfied that your concerns have been addresses, please ask to speak with their line manager, or a member of the Senior Leadership Team this may be the SENCo, the Vice Principal, Principal and explain your concerns to them. - If you continue to feel that your issues have not been addressed, the Principal will arrange a meeting with the Executive Principal or a Governor.
+• Your first point of contact is the person with whom you had the discussion.
+Explain your concerns to him/her first.

+- If you are not satisfied that your concerns have been addressed, please ask to speak with their line manager, or a member of the Senior Leadership Team this may be the SENCo, or the Head of School and explain your concerns to them. - If you continue to feel that your issues have not been addressed, the Head of School will arrange a meeting with the Executive Head or a Governor.
 Please contact the academy for this to be arranged. - If you not happy that the situation is resolved, please follow the complaints procedure.
-Click here for our Complaints Policy. - If your concern is with the local authority, then please contact either South Gloucestershire Council complaints here or Bath and North East Somerset Council here. - The Parent Partnership Service provides independent, individual information and advice for parents of children with special educational needs.
+Click here for our Complaints Policy. - If your concern is with the local authority, then please contact either South Gloucestershire Council complaints here; Bath and North East Somerset Council here; or Bristol City Council here. - The Parent Partnership Service provides independent, individual information and advice for parents of children with special educational needs.
 Click on the link above (National Parent Partnership network).